UHDanke/gd_docs/triggers/items_and_timers.md

 Time Event can be initialized even if the timer isn't active, and will continue to be active when the timer is cleared by Stop.

 Time Event triggers do not spawn groups on their own, they assign extra groups for timers to spawn at the specified **TargetTime**.

+Time Events store the timer's current value when checked.
+Unlike Count, pausing the Time Event does not prevent it from updating its value.

 If a Time Event is initialized on an active timer, it will spawn instantly (even if the timer is paused) if:
 - $(TimerMod > 0) \land (TargetTime > 0) \land (Time >= TargetTime)$